hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>The code provided in this article is written in Python 3, therefore you are expected to have at least an intermediate level of Python knowledge.
+The code provided in this article is written in Python 3, therefore you are expected to have at least an intermediate level of Python knowledge.
 The code has been executed and tested with <a href="https://colab.research.google.com">Google Colaboratory</a> which is an online deep learning platform.
 You can also run the code locally on your PC.
 You will need to install TensorFlow's Keras library in order to execute the code.
 Here is a very good article on <a href="https://towardsdatascience.com/installing-keras-tensorflow-using-anaconda-for-machine-learning-44ab28ff39cb">how to install TensorFlow Keras on Windows</a>.
 Linux users can check out <a href="https://www.pyimagesearch.com/2019/01/30/ubuntu-18-04-install-tensorflow-and-keras-for-deep-learning/">this tutorial</a>.
-Basic knowledge of machine learning is also assumed. </p>
+Basic knowledge of machine learning is also assumed.

 <!-- /wp:paragraph -->

 <!-- wp:heading -->